 I advise wiping door handles and knobs every few days as part of your regular kitchen cleaning, or after preparing food with greasy ingredients to keep them clean and bacteria-free.

-Punteha van Terheyden, head of Solved at H&G adds, 'If you have pets, watch out for corner of your lower cabinets too.
+Punteha van Terheyden, head of Solved at H&G adds, 'If you have pets, watch out for the corners of your lower cabinets too.
 My two cats love to rub themselves on the same cabinet multiple times a day and there's often a greasy little mark where they head bump the corner.

-'I wipe this section down when I clean the handles using a homemade essential oil cleaning spray using 10-20 drops of geranium essential oil, available at Walmart, water, an a tiny squeeze of dish soap.'
+'I wipe this section down when I clean the handles using a homemade essential oil cleaning spray using 10-20 drops of geranium essential oil, available at Walmart, water, and a tiny squeeze of dish soap.'
 The dish soap acts as surfactant, helping cut through the grease.

 3. Sink faucets and handles